Manage Intelligent Capture

 Step 3

-In the Schedule Client Capture slide-in pane, do the following:
+In the Schedule Client Capture slide-in pane, do these steps:

-1. From the Select client devices drop-down list, choose the client devices.
+1. From the Select client devices drop-down list, select the client devices.

-2. From the Duration drop-down list, choose the time duration of the Onboarding Packet Capture session.
+2. From the Duration drop-down list, select the time duration of the Onboarding Packet Capture session.

 The default duration is 30 minutes.

-3. Check the check boxes next to the wireless controllers that you want to enable Onboarding Packet Capture on.
+3. Check the check boxes next to the wireless controllers on which you want to enable Onboarding Packet Capture.

-You can choose up to three wireless controllers.
+You can select up to three wireless controllers.

 4. Click Next.

-All Onboarding Packet Capture sessions are displayed on the Assurance > Intelligent Capture Settings window in the Onboarding Packet Capture tab.
+All Onboarding Packet Capture sessions display on the Assurance > Intelligent Capture Settings window in the Onboarding Packet Capture tab.

 Step 4

-In the slide-in pane, depending on the Visibility and Control of Configurations settings, choose an available option:
+Depending on Visibility and Control of Configurations settings, you can either:

 Step 5